ec-jrc/lisflood-utilities/README.md

 ### Usage

 > __Note:__ This guide assumes you have installed the program with pip tool.
-> If you cloned the source code instead, just substitute the executable `pcr2nc` with `python pcr2nc_script.py` that is in the root folder of the cloned project.
+> If you cloned the source code instead, just substitute the executable `pcr2nc` with `python bin/pcr2nc` from the root folder of the cloned project.

 The tool takes three command line input arguments: